shoui520/shoui520.github.io/docs/shouimethod.md

 I understand why they discourage output though, my output before I had a 100 hours of immersion under my belt was stagnant and awful, with no signs of improving.
 ### Immersion - how I immersed as a beginner

-The most simple way to put it was "a 9:1 listening-reading split".
+The most simple way to put it was "a 3:1 listening-reading split".
+75% listening, 25% reading.
+In the peak of this stage I was doing 6 hours of listening and 2 hours of reading a day.

 I wasn't doing an entirely audio-purist approach.
 I never went "audio only, audio cards only, avoiding reading altogether" level crazy.
 Rather, I would: